-- Consider traffic calming tools to the projects identified for new developments. - Streets qualified for traffic calming and considered for Rehab projects to be aligned with Rehab projects for implementation.
+- Integrate traffic calming as part of new developments where appropriate. - Streets qualified for traffic calming and considered for Rehab projects will be given high priority in the Traffic Calming process to be aligned with Rehab projects for implementation.

-Speeding Issue in Arterial Roads: In the follow-up discussion with the Council (September 2022), speeding issue in arterial roads was discussed.
+Speeding Issue in Arterial Roads: In the follow-up discussion with Council (September 2022), speeding issues on arterial roads was discussed.
 This road category falls outside of the Traffic Calming Policy.
-Traffic Calming policy applies to local and collector streets.
-Police enforcement program with RNC can be initiated to address speeding concerns along arterial street.
+The Traffic Calming policy applies to local and collector streets.
+An enforcement program with the RNC could be initiated to address speeding concerns along arterial street.

-Proposed Strategy: It is recommended that a police committee be formed with internal and external stakeholders.
-This committee could meet three times a year to discuss and implement effective enforcement program.
+Proposed Strategy: It is recommended that an enforcement committee be formed with internal and external stakeholders.
+This committee could meet three times a year to discuss and implement an effective enforcement program.

-Table 1 presents revised scoring scheme reflecting above proposed changes.
+Table 1 presents revised scoring scheme reflecting the proposed changes.
 The updated scoring scheme has a single table for Local and Collector roads.
-However, it is noted that the factors such as traffic volume and traffic speed are weighted differently for these two road categories.
-Also, some of the scoring factors that represent a common theme are regrouped under the same heading, which has resulted into a total of six different categories, namely, collision history, traffic volume, traffic speed, pedestrian generators, active transportation facilities and adjacent land use.
-It is noted that the seasonal factor such as sidewalk snow clearance is not practical and cannot be added in the revised scoring scheme.
+However, it is noted that the factors such as traffic volume and traffic speed are weighted differently for these two road categories as described.
+Also, some of the scoring factors that represent a common theme are regrouped under the same heading, which has resulted into a total of six different categories: collision history, traffic volume, traffic speed, pedestrian generators, active transportation facilities and adjacent land use.
+It is noted that the seasonal factor such as sidewalk snow clearing are not practical and cannot be added in the revised scoring scheme.

-Table 2: Revised Scoring Scheme
+Table 1: Revised Scoring Scheme